-Quotes from children who completed their journey at Blyton Cum Laughton CE PrimarySchool this year.
+Quotes from children who completed their journey at Blyton Cum Laughton CE PrimarySchool in 2017

 "I really enjoyed KS1 because the teachers were really nice to us.
 Since KS1, I have grown massively in confidence.
 The teachers work with you, at your own pace, so you can learn independently.
 They help you build up your confidence in yourself. " Iona, Clover.

 "I've enjoyed my time at Blyton cum Laughton.
 I've been here nearly seven years of my life.
 I love this school and all the teachers because they look after us."
 Jamie, Clover.